changlong-liu/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 `thread_id` is the unique ID of the thread.
 `message_id` is the unique ID of the message.

-`Message` is the response returned from getting a message, it contains an id, which is the unique ID of the message, and other fields please refer to azure.communication.chat.models.Message
+`Message` is the response returned from getting a message, it contains an id, which is the unique ID of the message, and other fields please refer to azure.communication.chat.Message
 ```python
 message = chat_client.get_message(thread_id, message_id)
 ```